MachineCalcs

 How it works

-True position reports how far a feature's axis is from where the drawing says it should be, as the diameter of the tolerance zone it actually needs: ⌖ = 2 · √(ΔX² + ΔY²) where ΔX and ΔY are the deviations of the measured axis from its basic (true) location.
+True position reports how far a feature's axis is from where the drawing says it should be, as the diameter of the tolerance zone it actually needs: TP = 2 · √(ΔX² + ΔY²) where ΔX and ΔY are the deviations of the measured axis from its basic (true) location.
 Because position tolerance is a cylindrical (diametral) zone, the radial deviation is doubled.
+For callout interpretation, see the true position guide and the GD&T symbols chart.

 Worked example